Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Predictions of the Cosmic Web Observable by Roman

+With the launch of space-based wide-field observatories, the landscape for high-$z$ cosmic web reconstructions is changing dramatically.
+In particular, the early data from Euclid was recently released \citep{Euclid25_overview}, and Roman, NASA's next great observatory, is scheduled for launch in less than a year.
+Both of these observatories will provide the high-resolution imaging and spectroscopy required to (1) trace the early cosmic web with large galaxy samples and (2) constrain how the morphological properties of galaxies are shaped by the cosmic web.
+However, we focus on Roman in this paper for a few reasons \citep[see also][]{Schlieder24,EuclidNISP,ROTAC25}.
+Roman (1) is designed to be more sensitive than Euclid in both imaging and spectroscopy of emission-line sources; (2) has a higher grism spectral resolution than Euclid; (3) has a slightly higher imaging spatial resolution than that of Euclid, and (4) will conduct core community surveys whose data will be immediately available to the public.

-With the launch and early data release of Euclid \citep{Euclid25_overview}, the landscape for high-$z$ cosmic web reconstructions has changed dramatically.
-Roman represents the next leap in this regard, with its slightly higher spatial and spectral resolution, high-sensitivity, and the accessibility of data from its core community surveys.
-The time is ripe to predict how well Roman can reconstruct the high-$z$ cosmic web from its galaxy surveys.
-Below, we undertake such a task, by generating ``mock'' galaxy samples from the deeper observations planned with the High-Latitude Wide-Area Survey \citep[HLWAS;][]{Wang:2022_romanHLSS}.
+In this section, we predict the cosmic web structure that can be traced by the deepest wide-field galaxy surveys that Roman will conduct.
+We undertake this task by generating ``mock'' galaxy samples from the deep observations planned with Roman's High-Latitude Wide-Area Survey \citep[HLWAS;][]{Wang:2022_romanHLSS}.
 The goal is to understand both what some of the planned observational depths will allow us to learn, and the effect of depth in accurately reconstructing the high-$z$ cosmic web (focusing on $z=1$).
 These will lead us to predict how accurately we can constrain the galaxy morphology-cosmic web connection from real data.